-If you’ve ever crocheted, you’ll find this stitch is similar to the popcorn stitch.
+If you’ve ever crocheted, you’ll find this stitch is similar to the popcorn stitch in crocheting.
 Keep in mind the meaning of trinity — a group of three — and you’ll understand the stitch more easily as you knit in groups of three (k1, p1, k1 into one stitch and purl three together in the next one).

 Here’s the pattern we’ll follow:

 Cast on a multiple of 4 sts plus 2 sts for edging.